 ChristianAnswers.Net WebBible Encyclopedia

-also known as Thamar
+also known as: Thamar

 After her husband's death, she was married to Onan, his brother (8), and on his death, Judah promised to her that his third son, Shelah, would become her husband.
 This promise was not fulfilled, and hence Tamar's revenge and Judah's great guilt (38:12-30).
 She eventually bore twins (Pharez and Zerah (Zarah), with Judah as the father.

-A daughter of Absalom (2 Sam.
-14:27).
+Tamar, a daughter of Absalom (2 Samuel 14:27).

-A place mentioned by Ezekiel (47:19; 48:28), on the southeastern border of Israel.
-Some suppose this was “Tadmor” (q.v.).
+Tamar, a place mentioned by Ezekiel (47:19; 48:28), on the southeastern border of Israel.
+Some suppose this was “Tadmor”.